saravanakumarrc/Architecture_Journey/src/azure/az-104/Load_Balancing.md

 # Azure Load Balancer and Traffic Manager

+Azure Load Balancer and Traffic Manager are essential services for distributing traffic and ensuring high availability.
+Load Balancer operates at the network/transport layer (Layer 4) to distribute incoming traffic among multiple resources, while Traffic Manager provides DNS-based global routing to direct users to the closest or most appropriate endpoint worldwide.
+Together, they help achieve optimal performance, reliability, and scalability for your applications.

 ## Overview
 Azure provides multiple services for load balancing and traffic routing: Azure Load Balancer for network/application load balancing, and Traffic Manager for DNS-based global traffic routing.